rlepigre/subml/lib/scott/tree.typ

 type T(A,B,P) = ∀Y ((Y → U(A,P) → Y → P) → B → (Y → U(A,P) → Y → P) → Y → P)

 val iter : ∀A∀B∀P (A → P) → (P → B → P → P) → Tree(A,B) → P =
- ΛA ΛB ΛP fun f g t →
+ fun f g t →
+   let A,B such that t : Tree(A,B) in
+   let P such that _ : P in
    t:∀P(T(A,B,P) → U(A,P) → T(A,B,P) → P)
      (fun sl b sr r → g (sl r (fun a r → f a):U(A,P) r) b (sr r (fun a r → f a):U(A,P) r)) : T(A,B,P) (fun a r → f a):U(A,P)